 3. Know your student loan servicer and the terms and conditions of the loan.

 You can learn all about your federal loans online through the National Student Loan Data System.
 In addition, you’ll receive a disclosure statement from your lender that outlines the loan’s terms and conditions.
 Be sure to read the fine print and discuss all available repayment options directly with your loan servicer since repayment plans can vary.

 4. Create a budget and stick to it.

-Do you really need the latest mobile phone or a $4.50 cup of coffee everyday?
 Look at your income and expenses and review your wants versus your needs.
 Keep track and adjust your spending priorities to meet your budget.
 And when you begin repaying your loan, build a strong credit record by automating your payments to ensure you pay on time.

 One of the best ways to plan for your college expenses is to meet with a St. Edward’s Student Financial Aid Counselor early in your college-decision process.
 We can answer your questions and help you develop a financing plan that meets your needs.
 Email us at email@example.com or call 512-448-8523.

 Jennifer Beck is Senior Director of Student Financial Aid at St. Edward’s University.